lafncow/lafncow.github.io/_posts/2015-12-8-A-is-for-Adversarial.md

 <!--more-->
 ![Multi-Armed Bandit]({{ site.url }}/images/stitch.jpg)

 Given an array of choices that can be repeated, bandit strategies seek to maximize rewards by learning from past choices.
-I can frame my problem in this way by seeing each letter as choice and my son's response as an outcome.
+I can frame my problem in this way by seeing each letter as a choice and my son's response as an outcome.
 Since I want to optimize towards letters he has not yet learned, I will "reward" the model when a letter is chosen that he does not recognize.
 An issue with this approach is that when my son responds by learning a new letter, my model will have a hard time un-learning to choose that letter.
 In fact, I expect a diminishing return as I repeat letters and he becomes more likely to recognize them.
 In this sense, my son's responses are "adversarial".

 Besides being a great band name, an adversarial multi-armed bandit is designed to optimize choices over time, even when the mean reward for each choice is non-stationary.
 It does this by balancing randomness against learned probabilities that decay over time.

-The algorithm I have chosen is Exp3, which is short for Exponential-weight algorithm for Exploration and Exploitation.
+The algorithm I have chosen is [Exp3](http://cseweb.ucsd.edu/~yfreund/papers/bandits.pdf){:target="_blank"}, which is short for Exponential-weight algorithm for Exploration and Exploitation.
 In terms of my situation:

  - **Exploration** - randomly choosing letters to determine my son's knowledge of the alphabet (also has the up-side of occassionally reinforcing letters he already knows)
  - **Exploitation** - preferring letters that he has not done well on in the past